Mizoram: Arrival of the Mizos (1500s)

-The Mizos, part of the Tibeto-Burman linguistic group, are believed to have embarked on this southward journey between the 16th and 18th centuries, originating from areas in present-day China and Myanmar.
+The Mizos, part of the Tibeto-Burman linguistic group, are believed to have embarked on a southward journey between the 16th and 18th centuries, originating from areas in present-day China and Myanmar.

-The Chhinlung legend, cherished in Mizo folklore, speaks of an ancestral homeland, often associated with a location near the Yalong River in China.
-Linguistic and anthropological evidence suggests that the Mizos passed migrated from the Chindwin and Irrawaddy River regions before the 8th century AD through the Shan State of Myanmar, the Kabaw Valley, settled in the Chin Hills, then the Lusei tribe first crossed the Ṭiau river to settle in the Lushai Hills by the 1500s.
-Following the Luseis, the Hmar, Thado, Pawi, Sukte, Mara, and other subgroups occupied different regions of Mizoram by the 1700s.
+The Chhînlung origin legend, cherished in Mizo folklore, speaks of an ancestral homeland, often associated with a location near the Yalong River in China.
+Linguistic and anthropological evidence suggests that the Mizos passed migrated from the Chindwin and Irrawaddy River regions before the 8th century AD through the Shan States of Myanmar, the Kabaw Valley, settled in the Chin Hills, then the Lusei tribe first crossed the Ṭiau river to settle in the Lushai Hills by the 1500s.
+Following the Luseis, the Hmâr, Thado, Pawi, Suktê, Mara, and other subgroups occupied different regions of Mizoram by the 1700s.

 One of the many battles between British troops and British-aligned tribes of Mizoram against a Lusei clan in Mizoram.
 This sketch is by Lieutenant Cole in 1889 titled "Looshai expedition".

-The people living in the Lushai Hills were generally referred to as the Cucis or Kukis by their neighbouring ethnic groups which was also a term adopted by the British writers.
+The people living in the Lushai Hills were generally referred to as the Cucis or Kukis by their neighbouring ethnic groups, which was also a term adopted by the British writers.
 The claim that 'The Kukis are the earliest known residents of the Mizo hills area,' must be read in this light.